Japanese Stiltgrass Control

 Once the Japanese stiltgrass has been eliminated, you do not want it to return.
 Take on some of the following measures to prevent Japanese stiltgrass:

-- Preventing Japanese stiltgrass requires a combination of proactive lawn and landscape management practices aimed at minimizing soil disturbance, promoting healthy native vegetation, and reducing seed spread.
-The first thing to do is apply a pre-emergent herbicide such as Dithiopyr 2EW Herbicide.
+• Preventing Japanese stiltgrass requires a combination of proactive lawn and landscape management practices aimed at minimizing soil disturbance, promoting healthy native vegetation, and reducing seed spread.
+The first thing to do is apply a pre-emergent herbicide such as Dimension 2EW Herbicide.
 This is a pre-emergent herbicide that controls various broadleaf and grassy weeds in established lawns, commercial sod farms, ornamental sites, and more.
-Apply 1 to 2 pints of Dithiopyr 2EW Herbicide per 20 gallons of water per acre.
-Mix and apply with water in the proper sprayer equipment.
-Do not apply more than 2 pints of Dithiopyr 2EW per acre (0.73 fl. oz. per 1,000 sq. ft.) per application.
+Apply 0.73 fl. oz. of Dimension 2EW Herbicide per 1 gallon of water per 1,000 sq. ft.
+Mix and apply with water in a handheld pump or backpack sprayer.
 Spray across the treatment area evenly until wet, but not to the point of runoff.
-After application, irrigate the treated area with 1/2 inches of water.
+When 6 hours have passed after application, irrigate the treated area with 0.5 inches of water.

 Key Takeaways